Spring3/redshape/README.md

 ### Known issues

-- Tray new icons should be ported for Mac (png to icns; png2icns gives black background).
-- Changes not tested in Mac or Windows.
 - One test is omitted from the original repo (TimeEntryModal, it should match the snapshot) because it never finishes (throws JS heap out of memory).
 - As soon as Electron v8 is stable, it should be used (package.json).
 Redshape is prepared for future features (timeoutType), keeping the notification when the timer is paused due to system idle.